-The constitution of India prescribed the power to levy tax on both the union and state government by its union list and state list.
+The Constitution of India granted the union and state government the power to levy tax on both by its union and state lists.

-The 101st constitution amendment act introduced the system of ‘one nation, one tax’.
+The 101st constitution amendment act introduced the ‘one nation, one tax’ system.

-One indirect taxation system applicable throughout the nation removes the barriers proposed by the taxation system introduced by both central and state governments.
+An indirect taxation system applicable throughout the nation removes barriers proposed by the taxation system introduced by both central and state governments.

-The 101st constitution amendment act 2016 introduction led to some amendments and the insertion of some new articles in the constitution of India.
+The introduction of the 101st Constitution Amendment Act 2016 led to some amendments and the insertion of some new articles in the constitution of India.

 Salient features of the 101st Constitution Amendment Act

-The 101st constitution amendment act, 2016 has some salient features.
-These are:-
+The 101st constitution amendment act, 2016, has the following salient features:

-- One hundred and first constitution amendment act led to Article 246A in the constitution, which provided powers to the parliament and the respective state legislatures to make goods and services tax laws.
-The parliament is empowered to make laws specifically on inter-state supplies.
+- The 101st constitution amendment act led to Article 246A in the constitution and paved the way for the parliament and respective state legislatures to enact goods and services tax laws.
+The parliament is empowered to make laws specifically on interstate supplies.

-- The act also led to Article 269A in the constitution, which prescribes revenue from Integrated goods and services tax (IGST).
+- The act led to Article 269A in the constitution, which covers revenue from Integrated goods and services tax (IGST).
 IGST deals with inter-state supplies.
 IGST is governed by the IGST Act 2017.

-- 101st constitution amendment act also inserted Article 279A, which proposed the power to the president to constitute a GST council.
-This GST council will consist of ministers from both union and state governments.
-This council may make recommendations, procure or modify any rule and regulation concerning goods and services tax.
+- The 101st Constitution Amendment Act also inserted Article 279A, which proposed the power to the president to constitute a GST council.
+This GST council consists of ministers from both union and state governments.
+This council may make recommendations, procure, or modify any rule and regulation concerning goods and services tax.

-- Article 286 of the constitution got amended to restrict the imposition of tax by the state on the supply of goods or services or both where such collection takes place outside the territory of the respective state or on export and import of goods in India.
+Article 286 of the constitution was amended to restrict the imposition of tax by the state on the supply of goods or services or both where such collection takes place outside the territory of the respective state or on export and import of goods in India.

-Previously, this restriction was on the sale or purchase of goods, but now it is replaced by the supply of goods or services or both.
+This restriction was on the sale or purchase of goods, but now it has been replaced by the supply of goods or services or both.

-- The seventh schedule contains the Union list, State list and concurrent list.
+The seventh schedule contains the Union list, State list, and concurrent list.
 The union list includes the aspects on which the union government can make laws.
-In contrast, the state government can make laws on the arrays mentioned in the state list, and both the union and state governments are entitled to make laws in the areas mentioned in the concurrent list.
+By contrast, the state government can make laws on the arrays mentioned in the state list, and both the union and state governments are entitled to make laws in areas mentioned in the concurrent list.

-The power to levy taxes on the five petroleum products also gets provided to the state government but not in case of sale in inter-state trade or commerce or sale in the course of international trade or commerce as per the state list.
+The power to levy taxes on the five petroleum products was provided to the state government.
+However, this power was extended to the sale in inter-state trade or commerce or sale in the course of international trade or commerce as per the state list.

 Objectives of GST